Code-Institute-Submissions/Corona-Invaders/README.md

 **Features**

 * Game Menu buttons

 The game menu reveals itself with two colourful menu buttons.
 When the user selects the "start Corona Invaders" and "how to play" button you notice a hover glow effect.
 When you get redirected to the Corona Invaders game page & how to play page, you can leave this page by pressing the EXIT button.
 The hover glow effect buttons were styled with the css code.

-* Display score and result
+* Counting the score and see the result when you win or lose.

-* Audio and music from the website [classing gaming][a] Exciting Space Invaders music in the background when you play the game.
+* Audio and music from the website [classing gaming][a]

+Exciting Space Invaders music in the background when you play the game.
 Space Invaders sounds when you succesfully [hit the Corona Invaders][b] with your laser, when [YOU WIN][c] the game and when its [GAME OVER][d].